nestoroprysk/TelegramBots/README.md

     ```bash
     brew install google-cloud-sdk
     ```
-  - Initialize the project (this will prompt all the necessary information)
+  - Initialize the project with id like `telegram-bots-new` (this will prompt all the necessary information)
     ```bash
     gcloud init
     ```